Addiction Treatment for Veterans: Detox, PTSD, and VA Benefits

 TBI, especially from blast injuries, disrupts dopaminergic pathways by increasing impulsivity and relapse risk in veterans with substance use disorders.

-Greater opioid use is common in managing post-blast chronic pain.
+Greater opioid use is common in managing post-blast chronic pain, which can lead to addiction.
 However, non-opioid multimodal approaches like nerve blocks, ketamine infusions, and physical therapy have shown promise in reducing opioid misuse.

 Ongoing symptoms like headaches, vestibular dysfunction, and fragmented sleep impair cognitive abilities and limit a veteran’s participation in group therapy.